Henric Streitman: Between Facla and the far-right

-Following up on Între da și nu, Henric returned in late 1933 with the volume Mi se pare că... ("Signs Point to..."), at Alcaly Publishers.
+Following up on Între da și nu, Streitman returned in late 1933 with the volume Mi se pare că... ("Signs Point to..."), at Alcaly Publishers.
 A praise of agnosticism and relativism, it appeared on Pompiliu Păltânea's list of notable prose works for 1934.
 According to Păltânea: "Mr. Henri Streitman reveals his very own manner [...] of searching for the truth through the most distant detours, those that run into surprises and open up grand perspectives."
-Fellow writer Alexandru Robot was critical of Streitman's relativistic approach, describing him as a "puppy [...] urinating on some tree."
+Robot was critical of Streitman's relativistic approach, describing him as a "puppy [...] urinating on some tree."
 Doctor Ygrec, the reviewer at Adevărul, found the book amusing overall, but objected to its "commonplace" jokes about God as an anthropomorphic deity.
 Underneath this covering, "it would seem to me that Mr. Streitman is a religious man".